Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Limitations

 \section{Limitations}

 Our multilingual experiments are only many-to-one thus far, and apply visual representations to the source languages only.
-Whether the dynamics would change with multiple target languages is not certain.
-Though we do experiment with multiple resource scales (up to 5M sentences) our settings remain limited in scale and domain compared to large-scale industry models and it remains to be seen how this method would fair in other settings.
+Whether the dynamics would change with multiple target languages is not yet known.
+Though we do experiment with multiple resource scales up to \circa5M sentences our settings remain limited in scale and domain compared to large-scale industry models and it remains to be seen how this approach would fare in other settings.
+At very low-resource settings with fewer than 10k examples for a given script, our approach may perform worse than traditional subword embeddings.
 We observe that pixel models are in some settings slower to converge than subword equivalents, which we cautiously attribute to sub-optimal hyperparameters.
-Though computational resource requirements for training models are similar to traditional text representations, significantly more disk space is required to save rendered text compared to raw text, which may be necessary if pre-computing batches without rendering on-the-fly and may limit efficiency for larger-scale settings.
+Though the compute resources required for training models are similar to traditional text representations, significantly more disk space is required to save rendered text compared to raw text, which may be necessary if pre-computing batches without rendering on-the-fly and may limit efficiency in larger-scale settings.
+Scalability to longer text has not yet been investigated.